mzampetakis/home-assistant-setup/README.md

 The barebone of my smart home setup is based on a [Raspberry pi 4 model B (8GB)](https://www.raspberrypi.comproducts/raspberry-pi-4-model-b/) with access to the local home network.
 Raspberry pi runs a [Home Assistant Operating System](https://www.home-assistant.io/installation/raspberrypi)

-Home Assistant (HA) Operating System is a minimal Operating System optimized to power Home Assistant.
+Home Assistant Operating System (HA OS) is a minimal Operating System optimized to power Home Assistant (HA).
 It comes with Supervisor to manage Home Assistant Core and Add-ons.

 Basic setup of the OS is pretty straight forward and after a few [onboarding steps](https://www.home-assistant.io/getting-started/onboarding) HA will be up and running.